clang version 17.0.0 (clang-1700.0.13.3) # Target: arm64-apple-darwin24.4.0 # gcc version 12.2.0 (Debian 12.2.0-14) # Target: x86_64-linux-gnu

 Another example:

-Do the above, specifying at the same time the maple directories in order to find maple include directory and maple library:
+Then, do the same as for pml only, specifying at the same time the maple directories in order to find maple include directory (cat(kernelopts(mapledir),"/extern"); command in maple) and maple libraries (kernelopts(bindir); command in maple):

 Another example: